mjgroth/deephys-aio/README.md

 <!--- https://github.com/mgroth0/deephy -->

-# Deephys: Deep Electrophysiology to Debug Deep Nets in OOD Shifts
+# Deephys: Deep Electrophysiology for OOD

 This is the code for the paper _________.